ScottDSS/git_learning/README.md

 # Introduction

 This is a basic Hello World app programme.
 A "Hello World!" programme generally is a computer programme that outputs or displays the message "Hello World!"
 It is often the first programme that those learning to code write.
+Once you have written your "Hello World" programme the next phase will be to create your own GitHub repository and push your Hello World programme there.

 Python already comes pre-installed on Mac OS X